Thank You Letter for a Gift: Notes, Cards and Messages

 What should I avoid in a gift thank-you letter?
 Toggle answer

-Avoid vague thanks, overdone emotion, copied closings and comments about price.
+Avoid vague thanks, overdone emotion, copied closings, and comments about price.
 Do not say you love the gift if you will not use it.
-Keep the gratitude honest and specific.
+Keep your gratitude honest and specific.

 TL;DR - Thanking Someone for a Gift

-A thank-you letter for a gift works best when it names the present and says why it mattered.
-The common mistake is trying to sound grateful by adding more emotion instead of one useful detail.
+A thank-you letter for a gift works best when it names the present and explains why it mattered.
+The most common mistake is trying to sound grateful by adding more emotion instead of including one real, useful detail.

-Mention the gift, connect it to a use, memory or occasion, and keep the tone proportional.
+Mention the gift, connect it to a use, memory, or occasion, and keep the tone proportionate.
 A short note can feel very sincere when the giver can recognize their own thoughtfulness in it.